perfsonar/docs/release_candidates/4.0rc2/_sources/config_mesh.txt

 This specifies the type of data to be stored.
 The supported values refer to an older version of the perfSONAR software where different data types were stored in different archives.
 Even if the data ultimately ends up in the same archive you need to define multiple <measurement_archive> directives for each type of data you plan to store.
 The types have the following meanings:

-* **perfsonarbuoy/bwctl** - Throughput tests such as those initated by BWCTL running iperf or iperf3
+* **perfsonarbuoy/bwctl** - Throughput tests such as those initiated by BWCTL running iperf or iperf3
 * **perfsonarbuoy/owamp** - OWAMP tests initiated by the powstream tool
 * **pinger** - Ping tests initiated by ping, bwping or OWAMP tests initiated by bwping running OWAMP
 * **traceroute** - Any type of test initiated by bwtraceroute